vaibhavi1321/SparkBasics/README.md

   Steps:
   1. See user_event.json and ux_event.json this both files i have to flattened it
   2. See code for FlatFlie.py, It will flatten my original JSON file to give new flattened JSON files
   3. Using new Flattened file, I have created SparkNew.py file.
 I am running SparkSQL queries and created DataFrame by    fetching key and        values of the Flattened JSON Data

+  #SparkBasics/Spark_Kafka_twitter_WordCount
+  Steps:
+  1. Get twitter access token and consumer key from twitter account.
+  2. Set zookeeper and kafka configurations so producer can receive data and send it to consumer.
+  3. Used Kafka_tweet.py for setting kafkaClient to send messages to consumer
+  4. Used Spark_stream.py to get downstream of word count from kafka producer